paperManu/splash/docs/Walkthrough.md

 - create a high definition 3D model of the projection surface, used for projection,
 - replace the low definition 3D model with the high definition one,
 - load some contents to play onto the surface.

+To do this this tutorial, you will need:
+- Splash installed on a computer
+- at least two video-projectors connected to the computer
+- a non-planar projection surface, simple enough to be able to create a 3D model for it

 #### Create a low definition (calibration) 3D model of the object
 The reason why a low definition 3D model is needed comes from how Splash handles video-projectors calibration.
 Basically, the idea is to tell Splash where a point of the 3D model should be projected onto the projection surface.
 Splash needs at least six points to be specified for the calibration process to run.